mhmohona/MicrosoftML-ProjectShowcasing/project/Quy Vu/README.md

 The patient data is stored in an Azure SQL database, which makes dataset management easier and scalable.
 The data can be queried by using either Microsoft SQL Management Server application or Python library `pyodbc`.
 In this project, the latter approach is utilised so the data can be then preprocessed using `numpy` and `pandas` libraries.

+This settings contributes to Responsible AI, as medical data is highly sensitive and thus need to be properly secured.

+The database schema is as follows:

 ![DB Schema](src/database_setup/schema.png)

 #### 1.3.2.
 Model training